razoraze123/TEST/README_en.md

 You can edit this file directly or use the **Settings** page in the GUI which updates it automatically.
 Each key is described below:

-* `BASE_DIR` – directory used to store generated files.
+* `BASE_DIR` – directory used to store generated files including `scraper.db`.
 Defaults to the folder containing `config.py`.
+If the directory does not exist it will be created automatically at startup.
 * `CHROME_DRIVER_PATH` – optional path to a `chromedriver` executable (useful without internet access)
 * `CHROME_BINARY_PATH` – optional path to the Chrome binary